yuyang339/cs140e-21spr/labs/1-gpio/README.md

        take only a few lines of code.
    2. `gpio_set_on(pin)` which will turn `pin` on.
 This should take one line of code.
    3. `gpio_set_off(pin)` which will turn `pin` off.
 This should take one line of code.
-   4. After doing so, wire up the LED pins to pin 20 and 21, power-cycle the pi, and use the bootloader to load the code:
+   4. After doing so, wire up an LED pin to pin 20, power-cycle the pi, and use the bootloader to load the code:

+             # unplug the pi.
              # connect an LED to pin 20
              % cd code
              # do your edits